cfujiname/RailsTutorial/README.md

   params.require(:comment).permit(:username, :body)
 end
 ```
-## show.html.erb
+## \_comments.html.erb and \_form.html.erb

+- create a file \_comments.html.erb and \_form.html.erb in views/comments - with underscore because they are partials (Partial allows separation of the layout code out into a file which will be reused throughout the layout and/or multiple other layouts.
+For example, you might have a login form that you want to display on 10 different pages on your site)
-- we will insert a code here to be able to show the comments, underneath 'delete' and <hr>:
+- we will insert a code here to be able to show the comments:

 ```
 <h3>Comments</h3>